Tina Daheley: Career

-On Tuesday 29 May 2018, Daheley made her debut on the BBC News at Six and on Sunday, 8 July 2018, Daheley made her debut on the BBC Weekend News and the BBC News at Ten, anchoring the corporation's flagship evening news programme for the first time.
+On 29 May 2018, Daheley made her debut on the BBC News at Six and on 8 July 2018, Daheley made her debut on the BBC Weekend News and the BBC News at Ten, anchoring the corporation's flagship evening news programme for the first time.

 In July 2018, the BBC published updated salaries of its best-paid presenters, and Daheley was included in the list for the first time.
 The corporation named on-air presenters earning more than £150,000 in 2017–18.
 Daheley was listed as earning between £150,000–£159,999 during that year.

-In January 2019, Daheley joined BBC Radio 2 to become the newsreader on The Radio 2 Breakfast Show when Zoe Ball took over as presenter from Chris Evans.She also became part of the BBC Election Night team, reading the top of the hour five minute BBC News Summary.
+In January 2019, Daheley joined BBC Radio 2 to become the newsreader on The Radio 2 Breakfast Show when Zoe Ball took over as presenter from Chris Evans.
+She also became part of the BBC Election Night team, reading the top of the hour five minute BBC News Summary.
+In June 2024 it was confirmed that Tina would be part of the new presenting team on the BBC News At One, alongside Anna Foster, Ben Brown, Nina Warhurst, Sally Nugent, Jon Kay and Reeta Chakrabarti, rotating in Salford – with a one-hour long programme.